 Counseling on both the general and specific requirements is provided by a faculty advisor representing the Executive Committee of the Macromolecular Science and Engineering Program.
 The advisor is designated through a selection process during the student’s first term.
 The student then chooses among several major options: Biomaterials Engineering, Biomedical Engineering, Chemistry (organic or physical), Chemical Engineering, Materials Science and Engineering, Organic Electronics or Physics.
 An individualized option is also available for students who have previously earned a Master’s degree.

 The progress to a Ph.D. is normally four- to five-years with coursework being emphasized during the first two years.
-Students are approved for candidacy after they have completed 18 credits of coursework which includes four specific Macro courses, passing the comprehensive exam, and the Responsible Conduct of Research and Scholarship Workshops.
-Additionally, students are required to form a dissertation committee and pass an oral preliminary examination.
+Students are approved for candidacy after they have completed 18 credits of coursework which includes three specific Macro courses, passing the comprehensive exam, and the Responsible Conduct of Research and Scholarship Workshops.
+Additionally, students are required to form a dissertation committee and pass an dissertation proposal oral preliminary examination.

 There are also some general Ph.D. degree requirements set by the Rackham Graduate School.